AtrumSaurus/hitchhikers-guide-to-javascript/01/readme.md

 3. Create two Hero objects and assign the car object of before
 4. Change the car model and plate properties.
 What happened?

+A solution for these sections can be found in file `solution.js`.

 # Real World Example

 ## Necessity